Freezing broad beans

 7. Scoop the beans onto a series of dry kitchen towels.

-8. When dry put them into bags and store on a dedicated shelf of the freezer.
+8. When dry put them into bags and store on a dedicated shelf of the freezer; or in a large bucket.
 Labelling is always sensible but to be honest I don't do it; you will finish them before the year is up.

 9. Perhaps count and put about 100 beans in a bag; enough for one week.